MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

 ### Attempting to take the address of "this" pointer
 In C++ 'this' is an prvalue of type pointer to X. You cannot take the address of 'this' or bind it to an lvalue reference.
 In previous versions of Visual Studio, the compiler would allow you to circumvent this restriction by performing a cast.
-In Update 3, the compiler produces error C2664.
+In Update Version 15.3, the compiler produces error C2664.

 ### Conversion to an inaccessible base class
-Update 3 produces an error when you attempt to convert a type to a base class which is inaccessible.
-The following code now raises
+Update Version 15.3 produces an error when you attempt to convert a type to a base class which is inaccessible.
+The compiler now raises
-error C2243: 'type cast': conversion from 'D *' to 'B *' exists, but is inaccessible:
+"error C2243: 'type cast': conversion from 'D *' to 'B *' exists, but is inaccessible".
+The following code is ill-formed and can potentially cause a crash at runtime.
+The compiler now produces C2243 when it encounters code like this:

 ```cpp
 #include <memory>